 TÜV Rheinland (German Technical Inspection Association) carried out its own series of measurements on the deflector following our measurements as part of the technical tests for the granting of the type approval certificate (EEC).
 These extensive measurements prove that the limit values of the sound pressure levels of the original exhaust system are not changed.
-The completion of the administrative act at the German Federal Motor Transport Authority, which concludes the official granting of the type approval certificate (EEC) for the BMW R 1250 GS (incl.
+The administrative act at the KBA has been successfully completed and thus the GONZZOO is available for the BMW R 1250 GS (incl.
 Adventure) and the BMW R 1200 GS LC (incl.
-Adventure), is expected soon.
+Adventure) with German type approval certificate.

 Always ready for action: the »GONZZOO« is compact and easy to stow away